jingyi1009/Extreme-temperature-events-and-co-exposures-with-high-level-PM2.5-pollution-are-associated-with-RSV/README.md

 The `data` folder includes:
 1. **Shapefiles**: Shapefile of Chile (cl_shp) and Japan (jp_shp).
 2. **Region Coordinates**: CSV file (Lonlat) containing the longitude and latitude of 16 Chilean regions and the longitude and latitude of 47 Japanese prefectures.
+3. **Population**: Annual population data at the local level can be found in Japan Population.xlsx and Chile Population.xlsx.
-3. **Environmental Data**: CSV file with regional environmental factors of Chile and prefectural environmental factors of Japan.
-4. **RSV Data**: We provide RSV surveillance data of 47 Japanese prefectures here.
-For Chilean data, access can be obtained by contacting the Public Health Institute of Chile, contact email: rfasce@ispch.cl.
+4. **Data**:  CSV files contain both regional environmental factors and RSV cases and tests of Chile and prefectural environmental factors and RSV cases of Japan.
+Original RSV surveillance data in 47 Japanese prefectures can be accessed here: https://id-info.jihs.go.jp/en/index.html.
+For original Chilean data, access can be obtained by contacting the Public Health Institute of Chile, contact email: rfasce@ispch.cl.

 ## Research Content
 We provide demonstrations of our research on the **Analysis** branch.
-### Main Analyses

 1. **Descriptive Analysis**
 Descriptive analysis was performed using the demo data, focusing on spatial and temporal trends of RSV infections and quantifying the seasonality of RSV epidemics.